adamcw/wordle-trie-packing/README.md

 fairly efficiently as well.
 Converting the trie to protobuf results in an uncompressed size of 82,642 bytes and a Brotli compressed size of 19,196 bytes.

-Uncompressed this is marginally better than baseline, but it compresses worse, and performs worse than substantially easier-to-work-with solutions such as a basic Super String from Lesson 1.
+Uncompressed, this is marginally better than baseline, but it compresses worse, and performs worse than substantially easier-to-work-with solutions such as a basic Super String from Lesson 1.

 ### Trie (String)

-We know that strings seem to compress much better than bitpacked/binary data, so what if we just represented the trie in a plain-text format.
+We know that strings seem to compress much better than bitpacked/binary data, so what if we just represented the trie in a plain-text format?
 At this point we will lose the ability to navigate the trie without parsing the full thing.
 This will make lookups horribly inefficient, but we don't care about that, we just want to make things small!